ScriptBasic/WinPBX/docs/CFindFile Class.md

 #### File Attribute Constants

 File attributes are metadata values stored by the file system on disk and are used by the system and are available to developers via various file I/O APIs.
-For a list of related APIs and topics, see the See Also section.

 | Attribute  | Description |
 | ---------- | ----------- |